The beginning of a custom die cut converting project usually goes something like this:

-A converter that not only knows which materials they can die cut but also why material was selected will gain enormous insight into the product’s end goals.
+A converter that knows which materials they can die cut and why the material was selected will gain enormous insight into the product’s end goals.

 Certain materials might be ill-suited for your application, while others may be overkill for what needs to be done, going above and beyond the project’s needs with a premium price point.
 If you’re okay with paying more for a product that isn’t actually needed, fantastic.
 However, if you want a material that meets all your expectations at a fraction of the price, you need to engage with a quality converter to offer opinions and advice on material selection.

-If a tolerance can’t be met with rotary die cutting, it will need to be done using flat bed or laser die cutting, which are more expensive processes.
+If a tolerance can’t be met with rotary die cutting, it must be done using flat bed or laser die cutting, which are more expensive processes.
 As far as tolerance itself, what a customer may think is needed may not be needed at all, and that difference directly affects everything: cost, quality, timing, etc.

 Knowing if a requested tolerance is “engineered” or “practical” goes a long way in determining the best option.
 Often, customer drawings contain over-engineered tolerances, which impacts cost and manufacturing feasibility.
 Our engineering team often asks your engineers to determine where tolerance is critical to the product and where there is flexibility.
 When there’s data to back up the need for tight tolerance requirements, the discussion can end.
 Yet, without the numbers, it’s a necessary dialogue to have.